oktadev/okta-blog/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 {% img blog/tutorial-build-a-basic-crud-app-with-node/express-website-screenshot.png alt:"express website screenshot" width:"700" %}{: .center-image }

-Whether you’re trying to build a website or an API, Express.js provides tons of features and an excellent developer experience.
+Whether you're trying to build a website or an API, Express.js provides tons of features and an excellent developer experience.

 Through this tutorial, you'll be building a simple blog.
 The blog you build will have a homepage that lists the most recent posts, a login page where users can authenticate, a dashboard page where users can create and edit posts, and logout functionality.